How to Wear More Color to Work

 January 05, 2019 | Filed in: Your Closet

 Here at MM, we often sing the praises of neutrals and classic colors like black and navy.
-But there’s a place in every wardrobe for something a bit bolder—or a lot (perhaps one of our jewel tone pieces?).
-To brighten up the first month of the year, our VP of Brand Marketing, Jennifer Braunschweiger, makes the case for wearing more color to work.
+But there’s a place in every wardrobe for something a bit bolder—or a lot.
+The daily grind doesn’t have to be dull!
+Our VP of Brand Marketing, Jennifer Braunschweiger, makes the case for wearing more color to work.

 In college, people who didn’t know my name called me “the well-dressed girl.”
 Mostly it’s because when I moved from San Francisco to Boston, I didn’t replace my floral thrift-store clothing with more dorm-friendly jeans and turtlenecks.
 Instead, I stuck with my purple leather motorcycle jacket and red cowboy boots and stood out in a sea of preppy.
-I discovered early on that clothes can be brilliant camouflage, that if your new friend is commenting on your paisley harem pants, she may be too distracted to notice that you don’t know who you are or what you’re doing.
-I guess that’s what being young is all about, and as I grew up I hung on to the style but shed the insecurity (which is what being old is all about).
+Back then, I’d never met a pattern I didn’t like, and if I liked two, I’d wear them both.

-That isn’t to say I don’t still get it wrong all the time.
-I spend more money on clothes now, but being expensive is no guarantee that an item will suit me or that I’ll want to wear it.
-(Hello, orange boots.)
-Making mistakes is part of the process of engaging fully with something.
-And if you engage with fashion, then you’re going to buy things you don’t wear.
-But you’ll push your boundaries and figure out what works for you, which means that you’ll learn how to take creative freedom—and how to turn fleeting fashion into enduring personal style.
+And that’s how I learned.
+I’m sure I looked like a hot mess more often than I would care to remember, but I did figure out what worked–and what didn’t.
+After all, making mistakes is part of the process of engaging fully with something.
+And if you engage with fashion, then you’re going to buy things you don’t wear, and wear things that don’t look good.
+But you’ll push your boundaries and figure out what suits you, which means that you’ll learn how to take creative freedom—and how to turn fleeting fashion into enduring personal style.

-By now, after many years of dressing for myself in a corporate environment—blending in and standing out simultaneously—I’ve pushed a lot of sartorial boundaries.
+By now, after many years of dressing for myself in a corporate environment—blending in and standing out simultaneously—I’ve pushed a lot of boundaries.
 The one that people ask me about most often is how I am able to wear so much color.
 And I do: I wear a lot of color.
-I also wear a lot of metallics and patterns, but those are stories for another time.
 A friend once told me that she rarely wears more than two colors at a time, and that got me to start counting: four, five, even six shades in a single outfit is not unusual for me.
-People often ask for my advice about how to incorporate more color into their wardrobes, and it got me thinking—what are my guidelines for brightening up a look?
+People often ask for my advice about how to incorporate more color into their wardrobes, and so I wrote it up: my guidelines for brightening up a look.

 Tip #1: Pick colors you love.